microsoft/BotBuilder-Samples/CSharp/cards-RichCards/README.md

 The minimum prerequisites to run this sample are:
 * The latest update of Visual Studio 2015.
 You can download the community version [here](http://www.visualstudio.com) for free.
 * The Bot Framework Emulator.
-To install the Bot Framework Emulator, download it from [here](https://aka.ms/bf-bc-emulator).
-Please refer to [this documentation article](https://docs.botframework.com/en-us/csharp/builder/sdkreference/gettingstarted.html#emulator) to know more about the Bot Framework Emulator.
+To install the Bot Framework Emulator, download it from [here](https://emulator.botframework.com/).
+Please refer to [this documentation article](https://github.com/microsoft/botframework-emulator/wiki/Getting-Started) to know more about the Bot Framework Emulator.

 ### Code Highlights

 Many messaging channels provide the ability to attach richer objects.
 The Bot Framework has the ability to render rich cards as attachments.
-There are several types of cards supported: Hero Card, Thumbnail Card, Receipt Card and Sign-In Card.
+There are several types of cards supported: Hero Card, Thumbnail Card, Receipt Card, Sign-In Card, Animation Card, Video Card and Audio Card.
 Once the desired Card type is selected, it is mapped into an `Attachment` data structure.
-Check out the key code located in the [CardsDialog](CardsDialog.cs#L42-L47) class where the `message.Attachments` property of the message activity is populated with a card attachment.
+Check out the key code located in the [CardsDialog](CardsDialog.cs#L46-L51) class where the `message.Attachments` property of the message activity is populated with a card attachment.

 ````C#
 public async Task DisplaySelectedCard(IDialogContext context, IAwaitable<string> result)